chriskrycho/v4.chriskrycho.com/2014/on-days-off.txt

 today are faster than my best runs alone were a few years ago.

 My hope for this year is to do something the same with my writing.
-I do not expect that the majority of my words will be particularly elegant or well-put- together.
+I do not expect that the majority of my words will be particularly elegant or well-put-together.
 I expect most of my posts to go largely unread and unnoticed, and that is perfectly fine with me---indeed, *more* than fine, because I am writing them first of all as a double act of self-discipline.
 From those devotional posts I hope to gain not an audience but the benefit of thoughtful reflection the Scriptures I read and the helpful effect of regular writing on my *other* writing.

 So when, as in the last few days, I simply cannot get to that writing because other things intrude, I have a double response.
 First, I recognize that this is